2 Getting Started with R and RStudio

 Option 2: The “Create project as sub-directory of” option selects a place to store this project on your computer.

-Regardless of where you save your project, copy the location and keep it in a place you can check later (e.g., in a text file).
+• Regardless of where you save your project, make a note of the location on your computer and keep it handy (e.g., in a text file).

 Option 3: The “Use renv with this project” option enables you to create a virtual environment for this project that will be separate to other R projects.
 Don’t worry for now about what that means, it will be explained later on.